 Greater Lincolnshire & Rutland (GLR) is already a successful tourism destination for both day visitors and day visitors.
-In 2018, there were 3.54m staying visitors and 17.42m day visitors to Greater Lincolnshire and 1.893m visitors to Rutland.
-This contributed £1.578bn to the local economy in Greater Lincolnshire and £135.6m in Rutland.
-The visitor economy supported 20,950 jobs in Greater Lincolnshire and 1,754 in Rutland.
+In 2019, tourism contributed £2.49bn to the local economy in Greater Lincolnshire (4.5% higher than 2018) and £135.6m in Rutland.
+The visitor economy supported 23,670 jobs in Greater Lincolnshire and 1,754 in Rutland.
 There is now an opportunity to build on this success whilst also securing the area's recovery from Coronavirus.

 This Action Plan has been prepared by Lincolnshire County Council on behalf of a consortium of local tourism organisations and businesses.
-The intention is that the Action Plan will be a key part of a GLR bid to become one of the Government's national Tourism Zones.